 INSTRUCTIONS

-- To a large mixing bowl add the flour, sugar, salt and baking soda.
+- To a large mixing bowl add the flour, sugar, salt, and baking soda.
 Give them a quick whisk or stir to combine.

-- In another bowl or jug add the soy milk, natural yogurt, melted butter and the vinegar.
+- In another bowl or jug add the soy milk, natural yogurt, melted butter and vinegar.
 Whisk to combine.

 - If you want to decorate with oats, brush the top of the loaf lightly with water then sprinkle the oats over the top.
-The water helps them stick.

 - Once done, remove from the oven and place on a cooling rack.
 Allow to cool for at least 30 minutes before cutting.